 Watch this video to learn more about Toxic Fillings

-There are 11 procedures that most mercury safe dentists use to minimize mercury exposure to the patient, the dental staff, and the environment during amalgam filling removal.
+Safe mercury removal involves your dentist removing your silver fillings while exposing you to as little mercury as possible.
+There are 11 procedures that most mercury-safe dentists use to minimize mercury exposure to the patient, the dental staff, and the environment during amalgam filling removal.
 They are divided into four categories:

-- cleaning the patient and disposing of contaminated material, such as patient coverings, gloves, and rubber dam
+- Cleaning the patient and disposing of contaminated material, such as patient coverings, gloves, and the rubber dam

 1. Cooling the Fillings

-The amount of mercury vapor released from an amalgam filling is directly proportionate to its temperature.
-Drilling out an amalgam filling generates a tremendous amount of heat.
+The amount of mercury vapor released from an amalgam filling is directly proportional to its temperature.
+Drilling out an amalgam filling generates a tremendous amount of heat, which in turn releases significantly more vapor.
 Cooling the filling by using as much water as possible during the process will significantly reduce the amount of mercury vapor released.

 2. Chunking Amalgams

-Mercury safe dentists use a removal process called “chunking” in which they use a special drill bit to section the filling into large chunks.
-These chunks can then be easily removed by a hand instrument or suction, which reduces drilling time and therefore the amount of mercury vapor released.
+Mercury-safe holistic dentists like Dr. Bowden can achieve safe mercury removal through a process called “chunking.”
+Chunking involves your dentist using a special drill bit to section the filling into large chunks.
+These chunks can then be easily removed by a hand instrument or suction.
+This procedure reduces drilling time as well as the amount of mercury vapor released.

 3. Using High-Volume Evacuation

-Mercury safe dentists use a powerful suctionlvacuum system.
-This important piece of equipment minimizes your exposure to mercury vapor because in effect it intercepts the vapor before you can breathe it in.
+Mercury-safe dentists can also use a powerful suction vacuum system for safe mercury removal in a process called high-volume evacuation.
+High-volume evacuation minimizes your exposure to mercury vapor because, in effect, the suction intercepts the vapor before you can breathe it in.
 The tip of the suction/vacuum hose will be placed as close to the filling as possible during the entire removal process.
-This procedure captures most of the mercuryvapor and particles released as the filling is removed.
+This procedure captures most of the mercury vapor and particles released as the filling is removed.

-The rubber dam was designed to isolate the tooth or teeth being worked on, making it easier for the dentist to see and protect the toothlteeth from bacteria, moisture, and the tongue.
+The rubber dam was designed to isolate the tooth or teeth being worked on, making it easier for the dentist to see and protect the tooth or teeth from bacteria, moisture, and the tongue.
 The rubber dam is made from either latex rubber or silicone for those allergic to latex.
-It is very thin and flexible, comes in various colors, and can range in size from 5 x 5 inch to 6 x 6 inch squares.
-Until recently, dentists believed that the rubber dam would protect the patient from inhaling mercuryvapor through the mouth.
-It’s now known that mercuryvapor can readily pass through a rubber dam made from latex, the most common rubber dam material.
-(Silicone is more resistant to mercury vapor.)
-A large percentage of patients believe that the rubber dam offers the greatest protection from mercuryvapor and insist that it be used.
-But because the rubber dam doesn’t actually protect you from inhaling mercuryvapor, it isn’t absolutely necessary for the safe removal of amalgam fillings.
-Although the rubber dam
+It is very thin and flexible, comes in various colors, and can range in size from 5 x 5 inches to 6 x 6-inch squares.

-Once the removal process is completed, the dentist and assistant should remove and dispose of their gloves and the rubber dam (if used) and thoroughly rinse and vacuum your entire mouth for at least 10 seconds.
-This process helps remove amalgam particles and residual mercury captured by the saliva.
-You should make every effort not to swallow during the short rinsing procedure.
-When this is finished, take a small amount of water and gargle as far back into your throat as possible.
+When this is finished, we’ll give you a small amount of water for you to gargle as far back into your throat as possible.
 Once you’ve gargled, don’t swallow this watery residue!
-It should be evacuated by the dental assistant, or spit into a cup.
-In addition, when the removal procedure is finished, the dentist or dental assistant should remove and dispose of your protective covering and clean your face and neck.
-All mercury safe dentists should routinely do this, but remind the assistant if she or he forgets.
-After all, you don’t want to take any mercury home with you.
+It will be evacuated by our dental assistant, or spit into a cup.
+In addition, when the removal procedure is finished, your dentist or dental assistant will remove and properly dispose of your protective covering and clean your face and neck.
+Proper cleaning helps ensure you don’t take any mercury home with you.

 7. Using Additional Air Purification